c0g/c0g.github.io/_posts/2013-05-24-reliability_model.md

 ### Next Steps:

-* Modify to use expected loss/gain.
+* Modify to use expected loss/gain (ref: Mike's work on GPGO)
 * Look into communication between agents to decide precedence for investigating a certain area.